 Digital natural capital accounting tool

-The accounting tool is an online platform designed to clearly navigate land and infrastructure owners through their natural assets.
+The digital accounting tool is an online platform designed to clearly navigate land and infrastructure owners through their natural assets.
 The data is made accessible through a digital dashboard drawing together complex elements such as the numbers and locations of plants and wildlife and records how these change over time.
 The platform can be used for monitoring changes in soil, air, or water quality and the movement and growth of animal populations.

 Enhancing the value of natural assets